LeStahL/ontrack-4k/README.md

 Build a release archive using
 `ninja install`.

+If you want to build the actual release archive like it's on scene.org, which may take a very long time, depending on your hardware, delete CMakeCache.txt and configure using the Crinkler toolchain:
+`rm CMakeCache.txt && cmake .. -G"Ninja" -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=ontrack-4k -DCMAKE_TOOLCHAIN_FILE=../toolchain/crinkler.cmake`.

+Then use the above commands to build and install.
+The release archive will be available in the install-prefix `ontrack-4k`.

 # License
 This product is (c) 2023 Alexander Kraus <nr4@z10.info> and GPLv3 (see LICENSE for details).